Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Query Answering over Generalised Second-Order Dependencies

 Since base instances cannot contain function symbols, first-order formulas with function symbols cannot describe transformations between base instances.
-Second-order quantification, however, overcomes this problem.
-In our example, function variable $f$ is not interpreted in $I$, so, to check whether ${I \modelsEq \varphi}$ holds, we need to guess a valuation for the function variable $f$.
+Second-order quantification overcomes this problem.
+In our example, function variable $f$ is not interpreted in $I$, so, to check whether ${I \modelsEq \varphi}$ holds, we need to guess a valuation for $f$.
 In contrast, the interpretation for the function symbol $f$ is given explicitly in the interpretation $I'$, so there is nothing to guess.
 Consequently, checking satisfaction of second-order dependencies is $\normalfont\textsc{NP}$-hard in data complexity \cite{DBLP:journals/tods/FaginKPT05}, whereas the problem is polynomial for first-order dependencies with function symbols.

-Query answering, however, does not correspond to satisfaction checking, but rather to entailment: we wish to to identify facts that hold in \emph{all} interpretations satisfying a base instance and a second-order dependency.
-In such a setting, since second-order quantifiers do not occur in scope of other quantifiers, we can eliminate second-order quantifiers and replace each function variable with a distinct function symbol.
-This does not produce an equivalent formula (e.g., formulas $\varphi$ and $\varphi'$ are not equivalent), but, as Proposition~\ref{prop:fol} shows, the transformation does not affect query answers. \end{example}
+Query answering, however, is based on entailment: we identify facts that hold in \emph{all} models of a base instance and a generalised SO dependency.
+Since second-order quantifiers do not occur in the scope of other quantifiers in a generalised SO dependency, we can eliminate SO quantifiers as in Definition~\ref{def:fol} in a way that can be understood as `second-order Skolemisation'.
+This transformation does not produce an equivalent formula (e.g., $\varphi$ and $\varphi'$ are not equivalent), but it does not affect query answers. \end{example}

+This discussion reveals that the chase variant from Section~\ref{sec:so-dependencies:chase} can also be used to reason with generalised FO dependencies by handling function symbols in exactly the same way as function variables.
+The only difference is how to interpret the facts with the auxiliary $\fnval{f}$ predicates in the chase result: with generalised SO dependencies, these describe a valuation for the existentially quantified function variables $\vec f$; in contrast, with generalised FO dependencies, they provide an interpretation for the function symbols in a universal model.
+Either way, a query can be answered by computing the chase result and then reading off the $\predQ$ facts consisting of only constants.